ArashNasrEsfahani/Python-Document-Scanner-OpenCV/README.md

 # 📄 Python Document Scanner (CamScanner Clone)

 A multi-stage image processing pipeline built with Python and OpenCV to automatically detect, crop, and enhance documents from an image, replicating the functionality of applications like CamScanner.
-This project is implemented in a Jupyter Notebook.

 ## 🌟 About The Project